2 Technical details

 1. Generate a matrix \(A\) with \(p=5\) (rows) and \(d=2\) (columns), where each value is randomly drawn from a standard normal distribution.
 Extract the element at row 3 and column 1.

-2. We will interpret \(A\) as a projection matrix and therefore it needs to be orthonormalised.
-Use the function tourr::orthonormalise to do this, and explicitly check that each column is normalised and that the two columns are orthogonal now.
-Which dimensions contribute most to the projection for your \(A\)?
+2. We will interpret \(A\) as an orthonormal basis and therefore it needs to be checked for orthonormality, and if it fails, then to be orthonormalised.
+Use the function tourr::is_orthonormal to explicitly check that each column is normalised and that the two columns are orthogonal.
+If they are not, then use tourr::orthonormalise to make them so.
+For the fixed version of \(A\), which dimensions contribute most to the projection, horizontally and vertically?

 3. Use matrix multiplication to calculate the projection of the mulgar::clusters data onto the 2D plane defined by \(A\).
 Make a scatterplot of the projected data.
 Can you identify clustering in this view?